 Step 6: Start Your Free Trial or Opt for a Paid Plan

 Before your job goes live, you’ll need to choose a free trial or paid plan.
 If you choose the free trial, keep in mind it’s only free for 4 days.
 You must input your credit card information (even if you choose the free trial), or you won’t have the ability to post your job.
 The free trial is for the Standard Plan, which only includes 1 reusable job slot.
-If you are planning to post multiple jobs at the same time, you’ll need to sign up for Premium Plan.
+If you are planning to post multiple jobs at the same time, you’ll need to sign up for the Premium Plan.

 Once you input your credit card and finish registering, you’ll get an email confirmation that will tell you exactly how long the trial period is, as well as the exact date and time it ends.
 Save that email, and if you don’t want to be charged for the monthly subscription, cancel it before your trial period ends.
 Cancellation instructions have been provided above.